CHLNDDEV/oceanmesh/README.md

 Functionality
 =============

 * A Python package for the development of unstructured triangular meshes that are used in the simulation of coastal ocean circulation.
-The software integrates mesh generation directly with geophysical datasets such as topobathymetric rasters/digital elevation models and shapefiles representing coastal features.
+The software integrates mesh generation directly with geophysical datasets such as topo-bathymetric rasters/digital elevation models and shapefiles representing coastal features.
 It provides some necessary pre- and post-processing tools to inevitably perform a successful numerical simulation with the developed model.
     * Automatically deal with arbitrarily complex shoreline vector datasets that represent complex coastal boundaries and incorporate the data in an automatic-sense into the mesh generation process.
     * A variety of commonly used mesh size functions to distribute element sizes that can easily be controlled via a simple scripting application interface.
     * Mesh checking and clean-up methods to avoid simulation problems.